finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 # **UpsertGroupProperties**
 > PortfolioGroupProperties UpsertGroupProperties (string scope, string code, Dictionary<string, Property> requestBody = null)

-[EARLY ACCESS] Upsert group properties
+[EARLY ACCESS] UpsertGroupProperties: Upsert group properties

 Update or insert one or more properties onto a single group.
 A property will be updated if it  already exists and inserted if it does not.
 All properties must be of the domain 'PortfolioGroup'.
 Upserting a property that exists for a group, with a null value, will delete the instance of the property for that group.
 Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.